carbonell/ngroot/README.md

 }
 ```

 The loader works loading a provided JSON file of your data.
 New data added to the file is automatically added to your database on application restart.
 Also, data can be reset by overriding found duplicates.
 This is very useful for integration testing and conditional data reset.
+Starting from version 2.0.0, it also provides InMemory Support.

 ```C#